luizbgomide/EclipsePhase2e-ptbr/src.clean_html/10/03-social-movements.md

 ### The Earth Reclamation Project

 Led by Milder Ripon, the Earth Reclamation Project (ERP) funnels funds to lobbyists influence the LLA and Consortium to support the movement.
-Opposition to the ERP is fierce: the project is incredibly expensive, it’s opposed to the Consortium dogma that Mars is transhumanity’s new home, and there’s a very real risk of danger — possibly even "re-activating" the TITANs.
+Opposition to the ERP is fierce: the project is incredibly expensive, it’s opposed to the Consortium dogma that Mars is transhumanity’s new home, and there’s a very real risk of danger — possibly even “re-activating” the TITANs.
 Rumors that the reclaimers have established a permanent base on Earth as a beachhead and research outpost remain unconfirmed.
 Admitting nothing, the ERP argues that such a base would be a critical beacon of hope for any transhumans luckless enough to still be trapped down there.

 On a positive note, the reclaimer movement has dumped a massive amount of effort into creating habitat “arks” throughout the system (and on extrasolar worlds).
 These vault-arks contain genetic material for every species on record, libraries of books, galleries of digitized art, and other artifacts of transhuman culture.
 Others are literal ecological conservatories and wildlife zoos, preserving Earth's biodiversity in an artificial environment.